 Returning to Campus

-From 8 March universities can resume in-person teaching and learning for students who are studying practical or practice-based (including creative arts) subjects and require specialist equipment and facilities.
-This is the first step in the Government’s four-stage process to ease lockdown in England.
+From 8 March universities were resume in-person teaching and learning for students who are studying practical or practice-based (including creative arts) subjects and require specialist equipment and facilities.

 We are looking forward to getting our University community together once again and we encourage you to do your bit to keep our University community safe by taking a free asymptomatic test if you are back at your term time address.
-We’ll donate £1 to the Students’ Union’s RAG charities for the first 1,000 tests taken by our students.
+We have reached our fundraising target for student asymptomatic tests and have donated £1000 to the Students’ Union’s RAG charities.
 You can book a test and read the FAQs here.

 Please take a look at some of your FAQs about returning to campus below.